See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 No. As on the bike course, you must count your own laps.
 Yelling out your current lap number on the corners will help you keep track.
 Many runners have missed a lap on the run, disqualifying themselves from a podium spot.

-The run course consists of 4 laps around the park, school, Aquatic center, running in a counter-clockwise direction around the park (opposite from the cycling direction).-
+The run course consists of 3 complete laps around the park, school, Aquatic center, running in a counter-clockwise direction around the park (opposite from the cycling direction).-

 Question: Where will the transition area(s) be located?